About this listing

 Traffic is miles away.

-WIFI throughout but weaker in King room so use guest sitting room.
+WIFI throughout but weaker in this main bedroom so use guest sitting room.

 (This house is made of Hemp and, unless you can inform me to the contrary, I believe it is the only hemp built b and b in Ireland)